idonotknowwhoiam/eslint-import-resolver-jsconfig/README.md

 ```
 ## Usage

-Pass this resolver and its parameters to `eslint-plugin-import` using your `eslint` config file
+Pass this resolver and jsonconfig name to `eslint-plugin-import` using your `eslint` config file

 ```js
 // .eslintrc.json